Furikuda/bork/docs/quickstart.rst

   - you don't care for restoring stuff that the FUSE mount is not implementing yet (like special fs flags, ACLs)
   - you have a client with good resources (RAM, CPU, temp. disk space)
-  - you want to rather use some filemanager to restore (copy) files than borg extract shell commands
+  - you want to rather use some filemanager to restore (copy) files than bork extract shell commands

-- **borg extract** - use this if:
+- **bork extract** - use this if:

   - you precisely know what you want (repo, archive, path)
   - you need a high volume of files restored (best speed)